Canadian Forces Drug Control Program

 The Canadian Forces Drug Control Program is a series of regulations established in 1992 to prevent drug use among members of the Canadian Forces (CF), under the broad regulation-making auspices of section 12 of the National Defence Act (NDA).
 It prohibits CF members from involvement with most drugs, except alcohol and tobacco, purportedly to maintain discipline within the CF, ensure the safety, reliability or health of CF members.
-Chapter 20 of Queen's Regulations and Orders (QR&O 20) contains several schemes for drug-testing such as safety-sensitive testing, blind testing, and testing for suspicion under the article for "testing for cause."
-The regulation enforces administrative and disciplinary action against those who transgress its requirements.
+Chapter 20 of Queen's Regulations and Orders (QR&O 20) contains various methods for drug testing, including safety-sensitive testing, blind testing, and testing for suspicion under the article for 'testing for cause.'
+The regulation enforces administrative and disciplinary actions against those who violate its requirements.

 Definitions

-QR&O 20 defines a drug as "a controlled substance... in the Controlled Drugs and Substances Act" or any other physiologically or psychologically impairing substance, except for alcohol, prohibited by the Chief of the Defence Staff.
-It defines "use" as any act of injecting, swallowing, inhaling, smoking, ingesting or otherwise absorbing into the human body.
+QR&O 20 defines a drug as a controlled substance in the Controlled Drugs and Substances Act, or any other physiologically or psychologically impairing substance, except for alcohol, prohibited by the Chief of the Defence Staff.
+It defines "use" as any act of injecting, swallowing, inhaling, smoking, ingesting, or otherwise absorbing into the human body.